mantidproject/mantid/docs/source/tutorials/mantid_basic_course/getting_started/main_window.rst

 - :blue:`Workspaces Toolbox`: Where data is stored within Mantid, in what we call Workspaces (see later for in-depth explanation).
 - :orange:`Algorithms Toolbox`: Find an algorithm to manipulate your data.
 - :purple:`Plots Toolbox`: Click on the Plots button in the bottom-left to reveal this toolbox.
 When you plot a graph in Workbench, it can be tracked here.
-- :green:`script Editor`: Run Python scripts here to control Mantid.
+- :green:`Script Editor`: Run Python scripts here to control Mantid.
 Much more functionality with scripts, but beyond the scope of this basic course.
-- :red:`Messages`: Any output text, from an algorithm or script.:red:` Errors are Displayed here in red`.
+- :red:`Messages Box`: Any output text, from an algorithm or script.:red:` Errors are Displayed here in red`.

-**Note** to find out what Mantid version you are using, look at the first message in the :red:`Messages Toolbox`.
+**Note** to find out what Mantid version you are using, look at the first message in the :red:`Messages Box`.
 You can see I'm using Mantid 4.2.0.

 Quick Intro to Workspaces and Bins
 ==================================